ZIMBABYE – The Trip

 Category A (countries/territories whose nationals do not require visas): For a stay of up to 6 months: Hong Kong SAR.
 For a stay of up to 3 months: Antigua and Barbuda, Aruba, Bahamas, Barbados, Belize, Botswana, Congo (DRC), Cyprus, Fiji, Grenada, Jamaica, Kenya, Kiribati, Lesotho, Malaysia, Malawi, Maldives, Malta, Mauritius, Namibia, Nauru, Samoa, Singapore, Solomon Islands, St Kitts and Nevis, St Lucia, St Vincent and the Grenadies, Swaziland, Tanzania, Trinidad and Tobago, Tuvalu, Uganda, Vanuatu and Zambia

 Visa fees at the port of entry for Category B nationals are as follows: US$30 (single entry), US$45 (double entry), US$55 (multiple entry) – a valid passport, travel itinerary, return/onward journey ticket and cash payment must be presented.
-Note that Canadian citizens are able to obtain single entry visas only on arrival at a cost of US$75, whilst British and Irish citizens pay higher fees for a visa on arrival (US$55 for single entry and US$70 for double entry).
-Visas appear not to be required for minors accompanied by a parent even though border personnel at land border crossings do not typically seem to be aware of this.
-Simply ask for it and you might be able to save the fee.
+Note that Canadian citizens can obtain single entry visas only on arrival for US$75, whilst British and Irish citizens pay higher fees for a visa on arrival (US$55 for single entry and US$70 for double entry).

 Visas can be obtained at Zimbabwean embassies/consulates.
 The fees for a visa vary between US$30 and 180 and depend on the applicant’s nationality.